Border Primrose flowers

 This plant does best in full sun to partial shade.
 It requires an evenly moist well-drained soil for optimal growth, but will die in standing water.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in both summer and winter to conserve soil moisture and protect it in exposed locations or colder microclimates.
 This particular variety is an interspecific hybrid.

 Border Primrose is a fine choice for the garden, but it is also a good selection for planting in outdoor pots and containers.
 It is often used as a 'filler' in the 'spiller-thriller-filler' container combination, providing a mass of flowers against which the larger thriller plants stand out.
 Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.
 Be aware that in our climate, most plants cannot be expected to survive the winter if left in containers outdoors, and this plant is no exception.
-Contact our store for more information on how to protect it over the winter months.
+Contact our experts for more information on how to protect it over the winter months.

 This plant is not reliably hardy in our region, and certain restrictions may apply; contact the store for more information.